NoAchache/Steganalysis-Kaggle-Alaska2-competition-/README.md

 ## Training Specs

-Images were augmented using simple horizontal flips with probability 0.5.
+Images were augmented using horizontal flips with probability 0.5.
 A single gpu was used: NVIDIA RTX 2080 Ti.
+80% of the data were used for training and 20% for validating.
+The data were shuffled prior to the train/validation split to ensure an homegenous repartition.

-Scheduler and lr
+The learning rates were initially set to 0.001 for the Efficient Net and to a much smaller value, 0.00001, for the SRM network, to impede the SRM filters from straying too far from their original values.
+The lrs were automatically adjusted with a plateau scheduler, with a decreasing factor of 0.5 a patience of 1, and using the validation loss as the metric.

 At first, it was attempted to train the model using the four variants of each image within the same batch.
 However, this led to very high accuracies for the trainset, and near randomness for the validation set.
 My interpretation is this problem originates from the fact that the batch norm layers use the means and variances of the batch during training.
 Since the four variants of the same image are very similar, and hence, have very similar means/variances, normalising them using their own means/variances led to removing all the useless information, which significantely increased the SNR, by exposing the stego noise (explaining the very high accuracies for the trainset).
 However, when setting the model to eval mode, the batch norm layers use the running means/variances computed during training, and therefore gives poor results.
 In other words, the network did not learn to find if an image contains stego noise, but rather given several variants of the same image (including the original), find which ones contain noise.